TSharma05/Truss-display-API-data/planets-app/README.md

 **Step 7: Display data in table**
 - Map through the planets state variable.
 Name, Climate, Terrain, and Population were simply called from the data.
 - For number of residents needed to find the length of the array using .length
-- Create a function, calculateSurfaceWater, for the percent of surface water
+- Create a function, calculateSurfaceWater, for the percent of surface water (47 min)

+**Step 8: Link planet name to url**
+- Use an <a> tag around the planet name variable
+- The href for the <a> tag is planet.url